flyteorg/community/GOVERNANCE.md

 ### **Community participant**
 You do not need to be a member of the Flyte team to contribute.
 Anyone can help by using and talking about Flyte, participating in discussions, answering questions on Slack/Stack Overflow, opening issues, submitting PRs, etc. All of these are fantastic and welcome contributions to the project.

+### **Collaborator**
+Collaborators are individuals who demonstrate an active interest in the project and are willing to help other community members.

+#### **New collaborator nomination and election process**

+New contributors may be self-nominated or nominated by existing contributors by completing the following steps:

+1. Submit [a new issue](https://github.com/flyteorg/community/issues/new?assignees=&labels=collaborator-nomination&template=collaborator-nomination.md&title=) to the `community` repo using the `contributor nomination` label
+2. Assign current maintainers to the issue.
+If unsure, check [MAINTAINERS.md](https://github.com/flyteorg/community/blob/main/MAINTAINERS.md)
+3. Once submitted, new collaborators must be elected by a [supermajority](#supermajority) of that project’s (repository) maintainers in no more than 14 days.
+4. If a new collaborator is accepted, they will receive an invitation to join the `flyteorg` Github organization, inheriting the permissions defined for the Collaborator role in that repository or repositories.

 ### **Contributor**
-Contributors are those who make regular contributions to the project (documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.).
+Similar to the `committer` role in other projects, Flyte Contributors are those who make regular contributions to the project (documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.) and receive Write access to the repo in their scope.

 #### **New contributor nomination and election process**